Infineon/mtb-example-ota-https/README.md

          ```
     </details>

-12. After a successful build, copy the *mtb-example-ota-https.bin* file from *\<OTA_HTTPS>/build/\<TARGET>/Debug* and paste it to the *\<OTA_HTTPS>/scripts* directory.
+12. After a successful build, copy the *mtb-example-ota-https.bin* file from *\<OTA_HTTPS>/build/\<TARGET>/Debug* and paste it to the *\<OTA_HTTPS>/scripts* directory

-13. Edit the *\<OTA_HTTPS>/scripts/ota_update.json* file to modify the value of `Version` to **1.1.0**.
+13. Edit the *\<OTA_HTTPS>/scripts/ota_update.json* file to modify the value of `Version` to **1.1.0**

     The OTA HTTPS application finds and downloads the updated job document resulting in the available update version which is higher than the OTA HTTPS application version.
 So, the OTA HTTPS application starts to download the new image as shown in **Figure 8** and places it in the secondary slot.
 Once the download is completed, a soft reset is issued.
 Then the MCUboot starts the image upgrade process (swapping the images between the primary and secondary slots after successfully validating the secondary image).
-This takes approximately 15 to 20 minutes.
+This takes approximately 15 to 20 minutes

-    **Figure 7** shows the logs of HTTP server while uploading the new image.
+    **Figure 7** shows the logs of HTTP server while uploading the new image

     **Figure 7.
 Uploading the new image**